Sage-Bionetworks/schematic/docs/source/tutorials.rst

 .. note::

     This step is crucial for ensuring that your manifest includes all the necessary columns and headers.
 As of v24.10.2, you will want to generate the manifest to ensure the right Filenames are populated in your manifest.
+If you just uploaded your folder with data or files to a folder, you may see that this files are missing or get a `LookUp` error.
+This is an artifact of Synapse fileviews, please run this command again.

 .. code-block:: bash